vmware-archive/kubeless/docs/dev-guide.md

 docker tag kubeless-controller <your-docker-hub-repo>/kubeless-test:latest docker push <your-docker-hub-repo>/MyKubelessController:latest
 ````
-In order to upload your kubeless controller image to Kubernettes, you should
+In order to upload your kubeless controller image to Kubernetes, you should
 use kubectl as follows, informing the yaml file with the required descriptions
 of your deployment.